Dell moves to go public, spurns IPO

 Michael Dell has turned to dealmaking to transform his company from a PC manufacturer into a broader seller of information technology services to businesses, ranging from storage and servers to networking and cyber security.

-His strategy is in sharp contrast to that of rival HP Inc , which separated in 2016 from Hewlett Packard Enterprise Co , based on the reasoning that having two technology companies focusing separately on hardware and services would make them more nimble.
+The strategy is in sharp contrast to that of rival HP Inc, which separated in 2016 from Hewlett Packard Enterprise Co, based on the reasoning that two technology companies focused separately on hardware and services would be more nimble.

 "Dell is a very different company than it was five years or so years ago.
 And we're seeing tremendous momentum inside the business," Michael Dell told analysts on a conference call.

-Dell had also said earlier this year it was considering a full merger with VMware.
-However, a special committee of VMware's board of directors formed to safeguard the interest of VMware minority shareholders pushed back against the terms that Dell was proposing, according to sources familiar with the matter.

-(Reporting by Carl O'Donnell in Bangalore and Munsif Vengattil in Bengaluru; Editing by Bernard Orr and Saumyadeb Chakrabarty)
+(Reporting by Carl O'Donnell in Bangalore and Munsif Vengattil in Bengaluru; Editing by Saumyadeb Chakrabarty and Leslie Adler)